-In Build mode (only), double clicking (left button) on an atom exchanges it with the atom or atomic fragment selected in the model kit.
+In (3D) Build mode, double clicking (left button) on an atom exchanges it with the atom or atomic fragment selected in the model kit.
 Double clicking on an atom while holding down the Ctrl or Command key leads to inversion in chirality of the atom and double clicking on the molecule while holding down both the Ctrl or Command key and Shift keys inverts the absolute configuration of the molecule.
-These operations are not available in the 2D sketcher (Edit Sketch mode).
-Once an initial fragment, group or ring has been drawn, double clicking on the background will insert it alongside (but not bonded to) whatever fragments currently exist on screen.
+In (2D) sketch mode, double clicking on an atom with another atom selected in the sketch pad replaces it with the selected atom.
+Double clicking on an atom with charge/radical selected in the sketch pad adds charge or radical designation to the atom and adjusts hydrogen count.
+Unless a ring icon is selected from the sketch palette, double clicking on a bond increases the bond order by 1 (single $\rightarrow$ double or double $\rightarrow$ triple).
+Double clicking on a triple bond replaces it by a single bond.
+Once an initial fragment, group or ring has been drawn, double clicking on the background in either 2D or 3D mode will insert the selected item alongside the existing structure.

 Manipulation.
-The left button is used for rotation and the right button is used for translation and scaling of objects on screen.
+The left button is used for rotation and the right button is used for translation and scaling in Spartan's main screen.
 With no keys depressed, moving the mouse while holding down the left button gives rise to rotation about the X and Y (screen) axes, while moving the mouse while holding down the right button gives rise to translation in the X and Y (screen) directions.
 Together with the Shift key, moving the mouse while holding down the left button gives rise to rotation about the Z direction, while moving the mouse while holding down the right button gives rise to scaling.
 The center (scroll) wheel on the mouse may also be used for scaling.